alkafinance/react-native-keyboard-avoiding-scroll-view/README.md

 ### `stickyFooter`

-Used to display a persisted view under the scrollable content.
-Sticky footer is always shown above the keyboard, which could be the desired behaviour for a submit button.
+Used to display a fixed view under the scrollable content.
+Sticky footer is always shown above the keyboard, which could, for example, be the desired behaviour for a submit button.

 | Type              | Required |
 | ----------------- | -------- |